peterhinch/micropython-touch/README.md

 # 1. Basic concepts

-Internally `micro-gui` uses `asyncio`.
-It presents a conventional callback based interface; knowledge of `asyncio` is not required for its use.
+Internally `micropython-touch` uses `asyncio`.
+The interface is callback-based;
+knowledge of `asyncio` is not required for its use.
 Display refresh is handled automatically.
 Widgets are drawn using graphics primitives rather than icons.
 This makes them efficiently scalable and minimises RAM usage compared to icon-based graphics.
 It also facilitates the provision of extra visual information.
 For example the color of all or part of a widget may be changed programmatically, for example to highlight an overrange condition.
 There is limited support for [icons](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md#3-icons) in pushbuttons via icon fonts, also via the [BitMap widget](./README.md#619-bitmap-widget).